henriquesebastiao/mkx/README.md

 │                   (CVE-2023-30800).                                                        │
 ╰────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ OSINT - Obtaining Information ────────────────────────────────────────────────────────────╮
-│ discover          Search for devices on the network via MikroTik Neighbor Discovery        │ │                   (MNDP).                                                                  │ │ snmp              Get information via SNMP from devices with default community (public).   │ │ upnp              Explore devices on the network with the Universal Plug and Play (UPnP)   │
+│ mikrotik          Search for devices on the network via MikroTik Neighbor Discovery        │ │                   (MNDP).                                                                  │ │ snmp              Get information via SNMP from devices with default community (public).   │ │ upnp              Explore devices on the network with the Universal Plug and Play (UPnP)   │